Cornwall Record Office was established in 1951.

-Cornwall Record Office was established in 1951.
-Their aim is to preserve resources relating to the history of Cornwall in order to preserve this history for future generations and make them publicly accessible.
+Their aims are to collect and preserve resources relating to the history of Cornwall in order to preserve this history for future generations and to make them publicly accessible.

-They care for over four miles of resources housed in environmentally-controlled strongrooms, these archives dating from the twelfth century to the present day.
+The Office cares for over four miles of resources housed in environmentally-controlled strongrooms, these archives dating from the twelfth century to the present day.

-They have many different resources from many different associations, so whether you wish to research the history of a house, trace your family history or are interested in local history, you will find the documents held of use.
+The Archive holds many different resources from many different associations, so whether you wish to research the history of a house, trace your family history or are interested in local history, you will find the documents held of use.

 If you would like to donate any records, they would love to hear from you.
 Documents may be gifted, which means they now belong to them, or deposited with the Archive, which means you still own the document.

-You are able to order five documents, and can order them by telephone, email or letter, but you will need to provide the Office with the full reference of the document you wish to consult, which is obtained by using their online catalogue.
+You are able to order twelve documents, and can order them by telephone, email or letter, but you will need to provide the Office with the full reference of the document you wish to consult, which is obtained by using their online catalogue.